only1thor/git-kurs-beginners/notes/Run_down.md

 live session on git rebase and mental model.

-## TODO
+## Introduction
+XKCD `#1597` - Git.

+example of a crazy git tree.
+(branch, merge in main, rebase, and oopsie!)

-git rebase with no conflicts
+## git rebase with no conflicts

 points to hit:
-- checksums change
+- 🔢 Checksums change
-- changes from main in branch
+- 🔄 Changes from main in branch
-- remote push requires force
+- 🚀 Remote push requires force

+## git rebase with conflicts

+points to hit:
+- 🛑 Same line changed
+- 🛠️ Git prompts resolution
+- 🔄 Resolve each commit